hoanhan101/gray/_posts/2020-10-06-james-clear-on-writing-consistently.md

 tags: [motion, app, hoanhan.co, consistency]
 ---

-For nearly three years, James Clear have pushed out a new article on his blog **every Monday and Thursday**.
+For nearly three years, James Clear has pushed out a new article on his blog **every Monday and Thursday**.
 No matter how long, short, compelling an article was, it got published on the site on time.
-He said that, he wanted to write consistently to [find his voice, build an audience, churn through average ideas to discover great ones](https://jamesclear.com/once-per-week).
+He said that he wanted to write consistently to [find his voice, build an audience, churn through average ideas to discover great ones](https://jamesclear.com/once-per-week).
 He didn’t know whether an article was popular or not, but he believed that if he did not miss a day, he would eventually become a better writer and